lejenome/lejenome.github.io/posts/h5vew-adding-new-website-support.rst

     new Lego().start();

+You will notice we are using ES6 Modules syntax.
+Even it's still not supported by the Firefox WebExtensions, it will transcompiled into Firefox v52+ valid code using babel at a later step.
+You can use all the fancy latest ES syntax without worring about the bowser support.
+You will notice the use of `log` function defined on Module class, it's a wrapper of `console.log` with namespacing the log message to identify the extension own messages, you should use it instead of direct using `console` API.

 Now, we need this module to be injected when opening `Lego.com` video player page.
-After inspecting the site, we notice that its videos are opened within an iFrame and are hosted under ``https://www.lego.com/en-US/mediaplayer/video/`` path where ``en-US`` could be changed to the user locale.
-We need to match this URL and inject required files when opened.
+After inspecting the site, we notice that its videos are opened within an iFrame and are hosted under ``https://www.lego.com/en-US/mediaplayer/video/`` path where ``en-US`` could be changed to the user locale code.
+We need to match this URL and inject the required files when opened.
 In ``manifest.json`` file, we add the following object into ``"content_scripts"`` field:

 .. code:: json

     {
       "matches": ["https://www.lego.com/*/mediaplayer/video/*"],
       "js": [
-        "content/Options.js",
-        "content/common.js",
-        "content/report-geolocation.js",
-        "content/video-player.js",
-        "content/Module.js",
         "content/Lego.js"
       ],
       "all_frames": true,